What is SEO?

 - Verified business locations – ensure you verify all locations in GMB

-- Manage Reviews & Responses – encourage relevant reviews and respond
+- Manage reviews and responses – encourage relevant reviews and respond to them

 - Photos and business information – provide customers with additional useful information about your business

-In this example, for a local business, a lot of this comes down to Google My Business which is the central point for your profile on Google Search.
+In this example, for a local business, a lot of this comes down to Google My Business which is the central point for your profile on Google.

 A lot of moving parts.